-Seating just 12 guests in two seatings each night, Otoko is a minimalist, fine dining concept quietly hidden on the grounds of a hotel in Austin.
+Seating just 24 guests each night, Otoko is a minimalist, fine sushi concept hidden on the grounds of South Congress Hotel in Austin.

 Otoko (男 translated as man, warrior, bro, strong man) is through a breezeway, then upstairs, through a door and into the dark, tucked away within South Congress Hotel.
 At the helm is Kyoto born Yoshi Okai serving 22 courses of kaiseki-style Japanese cuisine.
 The intimate space is a jewel box equal parts “Japanese” and Kubrickian, perfectly executed by Los Angeles’ Studio MAI.